Alice ZamboniPhD student

 Funded by: CHASE

 A topos of early modern art and medical literature holds that knowledge of anatomy (anatomie) typifies a physician’s engagement with the body and determines an artist’s successful depiction of the human figure.
 My thesis takes this semantic and epistemic intersection between medicine and art as starting point to examine the significance of anatomie for art and medical practitioners in the seventeenth-century Dutch Republic.
-Through a focus on illustrated anatomy treatises conceived by and for artists and physicians, I propose to explore the visualisation of the human body in art and medicine.
-The multifaceted nature of anatomie will be articulated through an examination of three ideas central to the artistic and medical understanding of the living human body: proportions, movement and health.
+Through a focus on illustrated anatomy treatises conceived by and for artists and physicians, I explore the visualisation of the human body among artists and anatomists.

 - 2017 – present, PhD Candidate at the Courtauld Institute;